Mears Group PLC Continues Strategic Share Buyback

 Mears Group Plc (GB:MER) has released an update.

-Mears Group PLC has repurchased 45,000 ordinary shares at an average price of 366.5139 GBp each as part of its ongoing share buyback program.
-Since the program’s announcement in August 2024, the company has acquired over 5.28 million shares for cancellation, indicating a strategic move to potentially enhance shareholder value.
+Mears Group PLC has announced the purchase of 50,000 of its own shares as part of a share buyback program, with prices ranging between 366.00 and 372.50 GBp per share.
+Since the start of the buyback initiative, the company has acquired over 5.3 million shares for cancellation, potentially enhancing shareholder value.
+This strategic move may be of interest to investors watching the company’s stock performance.

 For further insights into GB:MER stock, check out TipRanks’ Stock Analysis page.